brammittendorff/facebook-and-the-problem-with-iptc/README.md

+# Installation
+Clone this project and give the images writing rights (chmod 777).

+Change the value of ``$iptc->predefined_message`` to your secret C&C message.

+After that upload ``test.jpg`` to facebook, and change the value of ``$facebook_image`` to your absolute facebook image url.

+And now you will get your secret C&C message back.

 # Problem
-Facebook and the problem with iptc is that you can fill in 3 iptc fields.
+Facebook and the problem with iptc is that you can fill in 2 iptc headers.
 So you can use facebook as an valid C&C server.
 I have some more good news the image hosts below have the same problem:
 * http://postimage.org/ - all iptc
 * https://facebook.com/ - 2 iptc
 * https://dumpyourphoto.com/ - all iptc